 In a perfect world, every car on the road would be eternally pristine, as if it had just rolled-off the assembly line.
-Unfortunately, we live in an imperfect world, and no amount of washing or waxing can protect an automobile from the scratches, chips, stains, and fading that come with vehicle ownership.
-Fortunately, the advent of modern ceramic coating products has given car owners a major weapons upgrade in the war against the elements and things like surface scratches, bird shit, acid rain, and much more.
+Unfortunately, we live in a world where no amount of washing or waxing can protect our vehicles from surface scratches, rock chips, paint stains, and UV ray fading.

 What in the hell is ceramic coating?

 Unlike traditional coatings, which are typically concocted from polymer resins, a ceramic coating is silicon dioxide or silica (SiO2) based.
 Commonly derived from quartz crystals and sand, silica creates an invisible, extremely resilient “nanotechnology coating” when combined with elements like titanium dioxide, polysilazane, triethanolamine, water, and various other ingredients.
 Once cured atop a hard surface, this viscous liquid forms a crystal-clear shell, a product that is referred to as a nano ceramic coating, or ceramic coating for short.

 Why is ceramic coating used on cars?